 Who We Serve

-Circle of Hope partners with 25 homeless shelters, clinics, and programs in Boston and MetroWest in order to provide clothing and necessities to thousands of individuals experiencing homelessness each year.
-Circle of Hope promotes the health and dignity of people who are homeless, including infants, children, LGBTQ youth and adults, college students, older adults, and survivors of domestic violence, by providing them with the items they need to stay warm and dry throughout all of New England's seasons.
-We are proud to partner with the following homeless shelters, clinics, and organizations:
+Circle of Hope partners with 31 homeless shelters, healthcare centers, schools, and programs in Boston and MetroWest in order to provide clothing and necessities to more than 31,700 individuals experiencing homelessness and hygiene insecurity each year.
+In addition to our 31 regular partner programs, we also provide one-time support to Crisis Response Partners on an as-needed basis.
+Circle of Hope provides inclusive, culturally appropriate support to people across the lifespan, including infants, children, LGBTQIA+ youth and adults, college students, refugees, older adults, and survivors of domestic violence, by providing them with the items they need to stay warm and dry throughout all of New England's seasons.
+We are proud to partner with the following organizations:

 homeless shelters

-Casa Nueva Vida provides shelter, housing, and case management to homeless families in Boston and Lawrence.
+Casa Nueva Vida, a division of Heading Home, provides shelter, housing, and case management to homeless families in Boston and Lawrence.
 Its mission is to provide families with the resources they need to lift themselves out of poverty.

 Clinton House Family Shelter - Framingham